charnley/rmsd/README.rst

 Calculate Root-mean-square deviation (RMSD) of Two Molecules Using Rotation
 ===========================================================================

-The root-mean-square deviation (RMSD) is calculated, using Kabsch algorithm (1976) or Quaternion algorithm (1991) for rotation, between two Cartesian coordinates in either ``.xyz`` or ``.pdb`` format, resulting in the minimal RMSD.
+The Root-Mean-Square Deviation (RMSD) is the most common metric to measure the structural similarity between two structures, typically used in molecular biology, chemistry, and computational chemistry.

 For more information please read RMSD_ and `Kabsch algorithm`_.

 .. _RMSD: http://en.wikipedia.org/wiki/Root-mean-square_deviation
 .. _Kabsch algorithm: http://en.wikipedia.org/wiki/Kabsch_algorithm

+.. contents:: Overview
+    :depth: 1

 Features
 ========

 - Find the minimal RMSD by rotating molecules to fit
+- Either XYZ or PDB format
-- Reordering methods for finding atom-pair combinations, if input files are not in the same order
+- Reordering methods for finding atom-pair combinations if input files are not in the same order
 - Conformer reflection check, filtering arguments, etc

 Motivation
 ==========